 Another method is called the ECLIA which is short for Electro-Chemiluminescence Immunoassay.
 In the same way, the system traps antigens and/or antibodies.
-The difference is instead of triggering off a chemical colour reaction, it lets off light which is captured by a sensor.
+The difference is instead of triggering off a chemical color reaction, it lets off light which is captured by a sensor.
 So basically if it lights up, it means the test is positive.

-The HIV CMIA test which is short for Chemiluminescence Microparticle Immunoassay.
+The HIV CMIA test is short for Chemiluminescence Microparticle Immunoassay.
 It is very similar to the ECLIA test because it also uses light to indicate the presence of antibodies and/or antigens.

-Different companies making different machines have their own patented differences in these tests so they are not all identical.
+Different companies making different machines have their patented differences in these tests so they are not all identical.
 However, practically speaking, these tests in themselves are exceedingly accurate.
 The big diagnostic companies that develop these tests have validated their accuracies very diligently.

-These are basically tools at the doctor’s disposal.
+These are tools at the doctor’s disposal.
 But if the tool is used wrongly, it is useless.

 For the test to be accurate, we must do the right test at the right time.
 Doctors need to know at what point in time to use which tool to detect what.